-Susan has a Master's in Business and Information Technology from Dublin City University and is currently pursuing a PhD at Trinity College Dublin, on how the use of robotics can aid language learning in the early years of primary education.
+Susan Nic Réamoinn has been the Irish language Education Officer with NCCA since 2018.
+Susan has worked across a number of projects at primary Susan has a Master's in Business and Information Technology from Dublin City University and is currently pursuing a PhD at Trinity College Dublin, on how the use of robotics can aid language learning in the early years of primary education.